greatmindsinside/OptionsTradingTracker/README.md

 ### 🔄 Getting Started with CSV Import

-1. **Navigate to Import Page**: Click "Import Data" from the main navigation
+1. **Navigate to Wheel Page**: The default landing page includes CSV import functionality
-2. **Upload CSV File**: Drag and drop or click to select your broker's CSV export
+2. **Upload CSV File**: Use the import section to drag and drop or select your broker's CSV export
    - **Supported Brokers**: Robinhood, TD Ameritrade, Schwab, E\*TRADE, IBKR
 3. **Review Data**: Preview parsed trades and verify accuracy
 4. **Import**: Click "Import" to process data into your portfolio